Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/swagger/readme.md

 and checkout the v4 branch.
 Then run `mvn package -Dlocal` to generate build files.

-Then fork and clone the Azure rest API specs from the repo (https://github.com/Azure/azure-rest-api-specs) and run `autorest --java` in this folder, with the following tags:
+Then fork and clone the Azure rest API specs from the repo (https://github.com/Azure/azure-rest-api-specs) and run `autorest --java readme.md` in this folder, with the following tags:

 `--use=<path to autorest clone>`